By Stephanie Riley

 The choice of Zerolo to fill Barranco’s place seems to promise a strong political presence of PSM in the Madrid government due to Zerolo’s passion for his political party and its goals for the future.

-Photo of Boy-or-Girl? pregnancy, topmost image, by Petr Kkratochvil, PD
+Photo of Boy-or-Girl? pregnancy, featured image, by Petr Kkratochvil, PD

 Guidepost staff writer Stephanie Riley grew up in Texas but attended the University of Arkansas where, as a perennial of the dean’s list, she earned her Bachelor’s degree ahead of time.
 She currently lives in Madrid and enjoys living in the city and learning about its rich culture and history.
 In her free time, she loves to read as well as travel and learn new languages.
 She speaks Spanish fluently (apart from her native English, of course) and is currently learning French.
 Moreover, she plans to continue learning from others and experiencing all that life has to offer through different cultures and people.